 Significantly cheaper than London in terms of salaries and cost of living, Dublin is where young tech talent from around the world loves to live, study and work.
 40% of our people are under the age of 30 and we’re graduating thousands of computer scientists and data scientists every year from universities like Dublin City University, Trinity College, University College Dublin and Dublin Institute of Technology.

 Dublin’s pedigree is enterprise software.
 These days we’re also the world capital of Travel Tech and we’re building a reputation as Europe’s center for B2B SaaS.
 And don’t forget Fintech when you think of Dublin’s strengths especially payments.
-A full list of over 1200 born-in-Dublin tech companies is here.
 Some of our current greatest hits are: Intercom, Boxever, Ding, CurrencyFair, CarTrawler, FieldAware, 3D4Medical, Teamwork and FoodCloud.

-Over $500M in funding was secured by Dublin based startups in 2015.
+$888M in funding was secured by Irish startups in 2016.
 Over 46% of that was raised through international investors, and investments at seed stage represented 10% of the total.
 The Irish government, through its agency, Enterprise Ireland, plays a vital role in early stage investment in Ireland, and we have a strong and growing venture capital and angel investor community.

 Silicon Docks is the Dublin neighbourhood that global tech giants call home.
 Google, Facebook, Linkedin, AirBnb, Eventbrite, HubSpot, Twitter, Etsy, Amazon, Stripe and 250 more global tech companies are based in Dublin and employ thousands of techies, marketing and sales people.
 80% of the world’s global tech companies have a base in Dublin, more than any other city in the world.
 Google alone has 5,000 employees here.